 A life where you truly realize how lonely you are is the one with the greatest potential for human connection.

 From what I saw (and I went out to some locals pubs)—I personally wouldn’t recommend Vienna as a place to go game.
-For half the price you can have a much better time in a place like Prague, Budapest, or Kiev (even less than half the price).
+For half the price you can have a much better time in other places.
 I’d also be more inclined to head back to a place like Barcelona if I wanted to do Western Europe for game purposes.

 I found myself a real Turgenev girl here, the proverbial unicorn.